cockpit-project/cockpit/doc/protocol.md

  * "bus": The DBus bus to connect to either "session", "system" or "none".
    Defaults to "system" if not present.
 If set to "none" you must also provide the address parameter.
- * "name": A service name of the DBus service to communicate with.
-Set to null if "bus" is "none".
+ * "name": A service name of the DBus service to communicate with by default.
+   Always omit this field if "bus" is "none".
+If omitted and "bus" is not "none" then a "name" field must be specified explicitly on other messages.
  * "address": A dbus supported address to connect to.
 This option is only used when bus is set to "none".
 Accepts any valid DBus address or "internal" to communicate with the internal bridge DBus connection.